jwmannings/watson-discovery-test-document/README.md

 ## Overview
 This is a simple script to upload and check documents against a Watson Discovery collection.
 This will check the documents, upload them, find them in the collection and then save the html/json output returned from the processing.
 This enables you to assess the document without having to use the online viewer.

-Development note 28/5/18: json_viewer.py file added, this is currently being updated to work with this application.
-Full credit to [AtsushiSakai](https://github.com/AtsushiSakai/PyJSONViewer) for the original code.
+Development note 28/5/18: viewer.py file added, this has been updated to work with this application.
+Full credit to [Ashwin Nanjappa]https://github.com/ashwin) for the original code.

-Note: documents have been excluded in the demo besides from standard documents taken from the internet.
+Note: documents have been excluded in the demo besides from standard documents taken from freely avaliable resources (listed below).

 ## Set up environment
 Firstly a file named 'config.py' will need to be created in the main file.
 This is important as it holds all of the parameters of the API.